UCSF-DataSci/datasci223-assignment1-EstherKim97/README.md

 - Clone the repository to your local machine to begin working on the assignment

 ### Part 1: Update this README.md
-Replace the "Part 1" section with:
-- A brief introduction about yourself (first name only)
-- What you're hoping to get out of this course
-- Topics you would like to see included
-- A musical recommendation and a link to something about it (song, album, artist)

 Hello.
 My name is SeonMin.
 I'm here to learn applied, hands-on Python skills that I can use in real-world projects.
 I’m especially interested in exploring how Python is used across different applications — and I’d love to learn more about using PyTorch, especially in healthcare industry.

 Music rec: [Shaun - Way Back Home](https://youtu.be/1kehqCLudyg?si=h58zY9JLPNQD2ZiE)